ricardo1pran/HTMLNotepad/README.md

 - Has menu bar that looks like desktop app's menu bar (not simple buttons)

-- Work in most semi-modern to modern browsers
+- Works in most semi-modern to modern browsers

-- Could save to a .txt file in any OS and browser
+- Could save as .txt file in any OS and browser

 ---